 This is a list of projects that I would love to see happen.
 Alas, lacking infinite time, I don’t have any concrete plans to make them happen, but I’d be happy to advise and mentor others undertaking these projects.
 Some of these might serve as good bachelor’s or master’s thesis projects, while others are likely too ambitious or not adequately ambitious.
 I’ve included estimates of how much work I think each project would take me, so adjust accordingly for your greater or lesser experience with the domain.
-The bottom of the list has some less ambitious projects.
+The bottom of the list has some less ambitious or less well-fleshed-out projects.

 -